Praudha Raya

 Praudha Raya (reigned 1485), also known as Praudha Deva Raya IV, was the last Sangama Emperor of Vijayanagara.
+The king belongs to odeya/ vodeya /vaddi /vadiyaraju's.

-His reign was extremely short and he was overpowered by his general Saluva Narasimha Deva Raya in 1485, who took over the empire.
+His reign was extremely short and he was overpowered by his general Saluva Narasimha Deva Raya in 1485, He was one of his brother lineage, who took over the empire.
 He wrote Ratiratna Pradipika, a book on eroticism.